 Congratulations!
 Time to Get Ready for Your First Prenatal Visit.

-For my first prenatal visit, I couldn’t help getting giddy about that first ultrasound picture and hearing my baby’s heartbeat for the first time.
-Even as a doctor, who has performed countless ultrasounds, I found myself in the same position, overwhelmed with the excitement of my first glimpse.
+It’s hard not to get giddy about your first prenatal visit—that first ultrasound picture, hearing your baby’s heartbeat for the first time.
+I found myself in the same position when I was pregnant.
+Even as an OB/GYN who has performed countless ultrasounds, I was overwhelmed with the excitement of my first glimpse.

 But beyond the excitement of seeing your baby for the first time, your first prenatal visit is an important time to meet your doctor, midwife, or nurse practitioner and get all your initial questions answered.
 With so much to accomplish in that one visit, it can help to come prepared with the most important questions you want answered.